-I was welcomed by a lovely couple Philippa, a young and pretty American girl and, Luis a kind young guy from Guatemala.
-They have just opened this little cozy place where I have booked a private room with shared bathroom.
+I was welcomed by a lovely couple Philippa, a young and pretty American girl, and, Luis a kind young guy from Guatemala.
+They have just opened this little cozy place where I have booked a private room with a shared bathroom.

-I had an amazing special welcome at Ciao Cacao and the guys made the awkward beginning of my trip in Guatemala have a big turn around.
+I had an amazing special welcome at Ciao Cacao and the guys made the awkward beginning of my trip to Guatemala have a big turnaround.
 I was extremely happy with what happened in the following days but that makes for another blog post.

 GETTING FROM MEXICO TO GUATEMALA FROM SAN CRISTOBAL DE LAS CASAS